 One of the toughest challenges tennis stars face is adapting their game to a variety of conditions.
 This means that top players are constantly adding new shots to their repertoire so they can flourish in all environments.
 Similarly, to thrive in a fast-moving and ever-changing talent marketplace, modern recruiters must cherry-pick skills more typically associated with other industries.
-This has led to a new, multi-faceted breed of recruiter equipped with not just a depth of knowledge in specialist areas, but also a breadth of skills across an array of disciplines.
+This has led to a new, multi-faceted breed of recruiter equipped with not just a depth of knowledge in recruitment techniques, but also a breadth of skills across an array of disciplines.

-The Power of Data Analytics in Recruitment
+The Power of Data Analytics in Modern Recruitment

-In times gone by, TA teams had little more than their gut to rely on when assessing methods or planning upcoming strategies.
+In times gone by, talent acquisition teams had little more than their gut to rely on when assessing methods or planning upcoming strategies.
 This is no longer the case as the modern recruiter now has a vast collection of analytical tools to zero in on the huge quantities of data at their fingertips.

 These kinds of forensic insights also helped CBRE to mold their engagement strategies.
 For example, when they identified that half the visitors to their career site were millennials, they tailored the portal to better resonate with this demographic.
 In a similar vein, they were able to gauge the success of an initiative to fill more leadership positions with women by harnessing analytical tools which showed a 10 percent increase in female applicants compared with the previous year.